Is the COVID-19 vaccine safe for children?

 Very rarely, teens and young adults given the Pfizer vaccine or a similar one made by Moderna experience a serious side effect, heart inflammation, or what doctors call myocarditis.
 It’s mostly in young men or teen boys, and usually after the second dose.
 They tend to recover quickly, and after intense scrutiny U.S. health authorities concluded the vaccine’s benefits outweigh that small risk.

-To put the risk in context, COVID-19 also causes heart inflammation, often a more severe kind, said Dr. Matthew Oster, a pediatric cardiologist at Emory University.
+To put the risk in context, COVID-19 also causes heart inflammation, often a more severe kind, said Emory University pediatric cardiologist Dr. Matthew Oster.
 It also sometimes occurs in children who get a multisystem inflammatory syndrome after a coronavirus infection.

 Before the pandemic, doctors regularly diagnosed heart inflammation caused by bacterial or viral infections or medications, again mostly in teen boys and young men.
 Oster said one theory is that testosterone and puberty play a role, which is partly why many experts expect any vaccine-related risk would be lower for younger kids getting a smaller dose.